magnusbauer/RFDiffusion2_all_the_code/README.md

 ## Running inference
 To run a simple pipeline with no mpnn/scoring for the tip atom case:

-`/software/containers/users/dtischer/rf_diffusion_aa.sif rf_diffusion/benchmark/pipeline.py --config-name=retroaldolase_demo_nodigs`
+`/software/containers/users/dtischer/rf_diffusion_aa.sif rf_diffusion/benchmark/pipeline.py --config-name=demo_design_only`

-This will print the directory the designs are created in: ic| conf.outdir: '/tmp/USERNAME/DATE_retroaldolase_demo'
+This will print the directory the designs are created in: ic| conf.outdir: OUTDIR

+Once the pipeline finishes (check sjobs for an array job named `sweep_hyperparameters`), view the designs:

 ## Viewing designs
 First, start pymol: